 Tucked within Barcelona’s dynamic core, El Raval is a fusion of historical charm and contemporary flair.
 With a legacy that stretches back centuries, this district offers a unique blend of time-worn tales and modern narratives.
 Delve into this guide to explore El Raval’s rich heritage, its vibrant art scene, and the cultural mosaic that defines its streets and squares.

-El Raval is a district in the old centre of Barcelona.
-It is situated between the world famous boulevard of La Rambla, Gran Via de les Corts Catalanes and Avenida Parallel towards Montjuic.
+El Raval is a district in the old center of Barcelona.
+It is situated between the world-famous boulevard of La Rambla, Gran Via de les Corts Catalanes, and Avenida Parallel towards Montjuic.

-El Raval has been densely populated in the beginning of the 19th century.
-Those days Barcelona was only able to expand within the old city walls.
-Most new inhabitants that were pulled towards prospering Barcelona found their first home in El Raval since they were not able to pay the high rents in neighbouring Barri Gotic.
+El Raval has been densely populated since the beginning of the 19th century.
+In those days Barcelona was only able to expand within the old city walls.
+Most new inhabitants that were pulled toward prospering Barcelona found their first home in El Raval since they were not able to pay the high rents in neighboring Barri Gotic.

 Not a lot has changed in that sense and thus El Raval today is a vibrant, multi-cultural district full of authentic personality.
 However, some areas of El Raval are considered rather unsafe at night.
 Especially pick-pocketing and prostitution have become problems although a large urban regeneration project in the 1990s has improved the situation.

 El Raval is not as chic as Eixample and it definitely lacks the big brand boutiques.
 But there is a huge variety of shopping, bars, cafes, and restaurants that create a unique urban experience.
 Small, independent shops offering uncommon clothes, cheap food stalls, and hidden bars – this is the Raval experience.
 Even late at night, there is always a place open that will serve you a cold beer or a snack.